xyzhangg/CS4248_G20/README.md

 ### Training

 Fine-tune the BERT model by running `train.sh`.
+Our trained BERT model can be downloaded from this [link](https://drive.google.com/file/d/13UOliqDNL0rE94mRcX6bXjZga7eBXzOT/view?usp=sharing).

 ### Data Translation